Skip to Main Content

 iMovie on Mobile

-More people are likely to be using iMovie on an iPhone or iPad than on a Mac, simply because there are far more of those devices in use.
+More people are likely to be using iMovie on an iPhone or iPad than on a Mac, simply because more of those devices are in use.
 Apple has gone to great pains to make the macOS and iOS versions of iMovie consistent, so I expect the new mobile-only Storyboard and Magic Movie features will come to the desktop at some point.
-The timeline is brilliantly done for the small mobile screen.
-Instead of moving the insertion point, you swipe on the clip thumbnail itself to move in the timeline.

 New starting options in iMovie on iOS and iPadOS

 Transitions are clearly indicated with arrows in small boxes between the clips.
-Clicking on these lets you change the transition type.
-You can add more media to your movie by tapping a Plus sign, and reordering content is a simple matter of tap-hold-drag-and-drop—like moving app icons around your iPhone home screen.
+Clicking on them lets you change the transition type.
+You can add more media to your movie by tapping a plus sign, and reordering content is a simple matter of tap-hold-drag-and-drop—like moving app icons around your iPhone home screen.
 You can also intuitively pinch-zoom the whole timeline.
 If any interface element is unclear, tapping the question mark icon reveals tooltips that tell you what each control does.

 The mobile version of iMovie extends the concept of Trailers, those storyboard templates that tell you exactly what kind of shot to add to create a compelling mini-movie, with the new Storyboards feature.
 It offers 20 template types, of which Trailers is just one.
 Among the templates are those suited to cooking tutorials, video gaming, makeovers, product reviews, and news reports.
 It's a healthy selection.